jamason64/TVBayesController/README.txt

 Functionality
 -------------
-- Continually refines a model mapping stimulation parameters to outcomes (e.g. tremor reduction).
+- Finds a optimal outcome for a changing black box system by continually refining a model mapping stimulation parameters to outcomes (e.g. tremor reduction).
+Key features over standard bayesian optimisation:
 - Adjusts exploration bias with the difference between expected and true information gain/uncertainty
 - Uses a "sliding window" or "forgetting" approach so that older data is less dominant.